-In Honor Of J.Lo's 50th Birthday, A Look Back At Her Triple-Threat Empire
+Just In Time For The Super Bowl Halftime Show: A Look Back At J.Lo's Triple-Threat Empire

 Jennifer Lopez wears many hats.
 Dancer, singer, queen of the rom-com, TV talent competition judge, beauty icon, mom of twins, bae to A-Rod, wellness influencer.
 The list goes on.
-And today, on Jenny from the Block's 50th birthday, her career is showing no signs of slowing down.
-According to Forbes, J.Lo has earned $43 million so far this year alone.
+And this Sunday, she's headlining the Super Bowl halftime show with none other than Shakira.
+According to Forbes, J.Lo earned over $43 million last year alone.
 And below, we're breaking down the Bronx superstar's prolific career and the big bucks she has deservedly raked in along the way.

 Jennifer Lopez got her start as a dancer on In Living Color in 1991, before going on to work as a backup dancer for Janet Jackson — which she quickly parlayed into an acting career.
 For her starring breakout role in 1997's Selena, she reportedly earned $1 million, after which she became the highest-paid Latina actress in Hollywood history with her role in Out of Sight.
 The dozens of films she has starred in, from The Wedding Planner to The Back-up Plan to last year's Second Act, have altogether reportedly grossed nearly $3 billion.